National brain tumour research funding needs to increase to £35 million a year

-NTAB is a brand new accelerator programme to review and provide guidance on the translation and developments of novel drug treatments.
+N-TAB is a brand new accelerator programme to review and provide guidance on the translation and development of novel drug treatments.
 It aims to bridge the gap between the promising research findings presented at conferences, published in journals and hailed as the basis for possible future treatments and cures, and the number of these findings which progress into successful clinical trials.

 Guided by a unique multi-disciplinary international group of academic, industry drug development and regulatory experts, applicant researchers will receive bespoke feedback on the development path for therapeutics for brain tumour diseases.

-The programme provides infrastructure to ensure the most promising therapies reach patients as quickly as possible through a confidential review and go-no-go milestones.
+The programme provides an infrastructure to ensure the most promising therapies reach patients as quickly as possible through a confidential review and go / no-go milestones.
 Applicants will have the opportunity to use the committee reports to support subsequent funding applications or discussions

 The aim of each review is to identify potential pitfalls in clinical trial design and give independent, transparent advice in order to help the applicant position the candidate compound along a realistic and well-informed pathway to clinical trial and eventual registration.

 It is hoped the programme will see more agents successfully enter into human trials, more research focused on drug discovery encouraged and stimulated, improved relationships with industry and academia, and de-risking of trials.